MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 Configure the settings on macOS as follows:

-1. Define the settings you want to change by creating a .plist file with the values needed You can use a script to set the values.
+1. Define the settings you want to change by creating a .plist file with the values needed.
+You can use a script to set the values.

 1. Quit the OneDrive app.